 Finding accommodation in Romania

 Apart from this, many expats also use the services of English-speaking and reputable real estate agents who are familiar with the local market.
 Foreigners are often assumed to be wealthy and are therefore frequently targeted by scammers, unscrupulous landlords and dubious real estate agents.
 Hiring a reputable real estate agent to assist with paperwork and lease negotiations can help to guard against this.
 Utilising estate agents is also useful in negotiating with prospective landlords who don't speak English.

 Renting accommodation in Romania

 The cost of renting in Romania makes up the bulk of most expats’ living expenses.
 This cost is on par with, or even cheaper than, accommodation in other Eastern European countries.
-Renting accommodation in a city will generally cost more than smaller towns and outlying areas, and the rent will obviously be much higher in a modern apartment block than in a 1950s communist building.
+Renting accommodation in a city centre will generally cost more than in smaller towns and outlying areas, and the rent will obviously be much higher in a modern apartment block than in a 1950s communist building.

 Lease agreements in Romania tend to last for 12 months, but shorter leases can be negotiated.
 Leases can be terminated early, if need be, but this will require a month's notice.
 Rent is paid monthly and usually includes basic utilities.
 Furnished accommodation is also available at a higher price.

 In order to secure a lease, expats typically pay a deposit equivalent to one or two months' rent – the legal maximum is three months' rent.
 The deposit must be held at the landlord’s bank.
 At the end of the contract, the landlord may deduct expenses from the deposit for repairs to the property and unpaid bills.
 Unless otherwise stipulated, there may be a penalty for terminating the lease with less than 1–2 months' notice.